groue/GRMustache/Guides/protected_contexts.md

 In order to explain how GRMustache behaves when you protect an object than contains other objects, let's use a metaphor:

-Think of a protected object as a module in a programming language.
-Let's consider this Python snippet:
+Think of a protected object as a module in a programming language, and consider this Python snippet:

 ```python
 import string